How to Make an Appointment

 SPS services are provided free of charge, as the Health Fee paid each semester by credit-enrolled students supports the department's services.
 Free access assures there are no financial barriers to receiving needed services.

 Our drop-in sessions have two purposes.
 First, drop-in services are for students with immediate and critical needs.
 Second, they are an entry point into our system, a place where a student obtains an assessment of their situation and determination of next steps.
 For students with chronic conditions or those requiring specialized services, the drop-in session is a place to learn of resources in the community that can best meet their needs.
 For students with situational issues, the drop-in can lead to ongoing individual or couples therapy (see section below).
+Call us at our main number listed on this page to set up your appointment.

 Individual and Couples Therapy

 Individual and Couples Therapy is typically short-term.
 On-going therapy averages six sessions.
 Any type of couple may be seen, romantic or otherwise, and the second person does not need to be a SRJC student.
+Call us at our main number listed on this page to set up your appointment.

 SPS offers group therapy that focuses on different topics each semester.
 Group therapy can be more effective than individual therapy.
 Group therapy provides a safe and confidential place to share and explore your concerns as well as receive support around various issues.
 A group is a natural extension of the way we live and interact with others and empowers group members to give and receive feedback and support as they experiment with new ways of being.
 Some groups are population and/or issue specific, while other groups consist of skill building and experiential learning.
 Groups form throughout the semester and usually end the week before finals.